 It is a standard approach for gathering and comparing qualitative information about how an activity is conducted through people, processes, and technology.

-This benchmarking process gives insight about where and how performance gaps occur and best practices that can apply in the organisation.
+This benchmarking process gives insight into where and how performance gaps occur and best practices that can apply in the organization.

 • Internal Benchmarking